-- 2. Eaton Vance is registered under the Investment Advisers Act of 1940 and acts as the Current Funds' investment adviser and administrator and is responsible for the overall management of the Current Funds.
-Each Fund will be advised by an Investment Adviser that is registered under the Advisers Act. - 3.
-Applicants state that the Board of Trustees (the "Board") of each Current Fund, including a majority of the members of each of the Boards who are not "interested persons" of each Current Fund as defined in section 2(a)(19) of the Act (the "Independent Trustees"), has requested and considered, and Eaton Vance provided, information regarding the purpose and terms of a proposed distribution policy, the likely effects of such policy on the Current Fund's long-term total return (in relation to market price and net asset value per common share ("NAV")) and the relationship between the Current Funds' distribution rate on their common shares under the policy and the Current Funds' total return (in relation to NAV).
-Applicants state that the Independent Trustees of each Current Fund also considered what conflicts of interest Eaton Vance and its affiliated persons and the Current Funds might have with respect to the adoption or implementation of such policy.
-Applicants further state that after considering such information the Boards, including the Independent Trustees, of the Current Funds approved a distribution another jurisdiction or a change in the type of business organization.
-All registered closed-end investment companies that currently intend to rely on the order are named as applicants.
+2. The Investment Adviser is a Delaware limited liability company registered under the Investment Advisers Act of 1940 ("Advisers Act").
+The Investment Adviser serves as investment adviser to AGD, AOD and AWP and is responsible for their overall management.
+Each Fund will be advised by an investment adviser that is registered under the Advisers Act.

-policy and related plan with respect to the Current Funds' common shares (the "Plan") and determined that such Plan is consistent with the Current Funds' investment objectives and in the best interests of the Current Funds' common shareholders.
+3. Applicants state that, prior to the organizational meeting of each of AGD, AOD and AWP, held on June 23, 2006, December 18, 2006 and March 12, 2007, respectively, the board of trustees (the "Board") of each of AGD, AOD and AWP, including a majority of the members who are not "interested persons" of each Fund as defined in section 2(a)(19) of the Act (the "Independent Trustees"), reviewed information regarding the purpose and terms of the proposed distribution policy, the likely effects of such policy on each Fund's long-term total return (in relation to market price and net asset value ("NAV") per share), the relationship between each Fund's distribution rate on its common shares under the policy and such Fund's total return (in relation to NAV per share).
+Applicants state that the Independent Trustees also considered what conflicts of interest the Investment Adviser, the affiliated persons of the Investment Adviser and each Fund might have with respect to the adoption or implementation of the proposed periodic distribution policy.
+Applicants further state that, after considering such information, the Board, including the Independent Trustees, of each of AGD, AOD and AWP approved the proposed periodic distribution policy with respect to such Fund's common shares (the "Plan") and determined that the Plan is consistent with such Fund's investment objectives and in the best interests of such Fund's common shareholders.
+Prior to implementing the Plan, the Board of each of AGD, AOD and AWP, including the Independent Trustees, will review the factors considered in connection with its approval of the Plan, as well as any changes in such factors since the date of its approval, and will confirm that the Plan is consistent with the Fund's investment objectives and policies and in the best interests of such Fund's common shareholders.